 The respiratory rate is frequently elevated early in shock.
 Increased minute ventilation, increased dead space, bronchospasm, and hypocapnia may be seen.
 As shock progresses, hypoventilation, respiratory failure, and respiratory distress syndrome may occur.

 Shock is usually, but not always, associated with systemic arterial hypotension, defined as a systolic blood pressure (BP) below 90 mm Hg.
 The insensitivity of blood pressure to detect global tissue hypoperfusion has been repeatedly confirmed.
 Thus, shock may occur with a normal blood pressure, and hypotension may occur without shock.
 Early in shock, the systolic and diastolic BPs may initially be normal or elevated in response to a compensatory mechanism such as tachycardia and vasoconstriction.
 As the body’s compensatory mechanisms fail, BP typically falls.
 Postural changes in BP, commonly seen with hypovolemic states, will precede overt hypotension.
 The pulse pressure, the difference between systolic and diastolic BP measurements, may be a more sensitive indicator.
-The pulse pressure usually rises early in shock and then decreases before ...
+The pulse pressure usually rises early in shock and then ...